 - 1. In Windows XP, open the Wireless Network Configuration Properties dialog box. - 2.
 Clear the check box "Use Windows to configure my wireless network settings" to set Zero Configuration.

-When this check box is cleared, all profile settings are controlled by the configuration profile, which is set up from the Station Configuration tab of the ACU.
+When this check box is cleared, all profile settings are controlled by the configuration profile, which is set up from the ACU Profile Management tab.